 Other expenses pertain to repairs and maintenance and bank charges.
-In 2022, others include wrote off of financial asset at FVTPL amounting to \$568, as disclosed in Note 10.
-In 2023, others also include write-off of trade receivable amounting to \$1,152,822, as disclosed in Note 8.
+In 2022, others include wrote off of financial asset at FVTPL amounting to \$568.

-24. LEASE AGREEMENTS
+23. LEASE AGREEMENTS

 The Group has leases for its land.
-With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the consolidated statements of financial position as a right-of-use assets and a lease liabilities.
-Variable lease payments which do not depend on an index or a rate (such as lease payments based on a percentage of Group's sales) are excluded from the initial measurement of the right-of-use assets and lease liabilities.
+With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the consolidated statements of financial position as a ROU assets and a lease liabilities.
+Variable lease payments which do not depend on an index or a rate (such as lease payments based on a percentage of Group's sales) are excluded from the initial measurement of the ROU assets and lease liabilities.

-24.01 The Group as a Lessee
+23.01 The Group as a Lessee

-24.01.01 Cirtek Land Corporation
+23.01.01 Cirtek Land Corporation (CLC)

-The Group entered into a lease agreement with Cirtek Land Corporation (CLC), a related party, for piece of land located at 116 East Main Avenue, Phase V SEZ, Laguna Technopark, Binan Laguna consisting of 6,674 square meters, more or less.
+The Group entered into a lease agreement with CLC, a related party, for piece of land located at 116 East Main Avenue, Phase V SEZ, Laguna Technopark, Binan Laguna consisting of 6,674 square meters, more or less.
 On January 1, 2019, the Group entered into an agreement with CLC to lease the land where Building 1 is erected.
 The agreement calls for a fixed annual rate of \$12,189 for a period of 16 years and renewable thereafter by mutual agreement of the parties subject to such new terms and conditions as they may be mutually agreed upon.
 The Group is required to pay security deposit and advanced rental equivalent to one (1) month' rent amounting to \$1,016.
 These shall be applied to last one (1) month's rent and unpaid bills, or refunded upon termination of lease contract.

-24.01.02 Cayon Holdings, Inc.
+23.01.02 Cayon Holdings, Inc. (Cayon)

-The Group entered into a lease agreement with Cayon Holdings, Inc (Cayon), a related party, for piece of land located at 116 East Main Avenue, Phase V SEZ, Laguna Technopark, Binan Laguna consisting of 6,064 square meters, more or less.
+The Group entered into a lease agreement with Cayon, a related party, for piece of land located at 116 East Main Avenue, Phase V SEZ, Laguna Technopark, Binan Laguna consisting of 6,064 square meters, more or less.
 On January 1, 2019, the Group entered into an agreement with CHI to lease the land where Building 2 is erected.
-The agreement calls for a fixed annual rate of \$11,075 for a period of five (5) years and renewable thereafter by mutual agreement of the parties subject to such new terms and conditions as they may be mutually agreed upon.
+The agreement calls for a fixed annual rate of \$11,075 for a period of six (6) years and renewable thereafter by mutual agreement of the parties subject to such new terms and conditions as they may be mutually agreed upon.
 The Group is required to pay security deposit and advanced rental equivalent to one (1) month' rent amounting to \$923.
 These shall be applied to last one (1) month's rent and unpaid bills, or refunded upon termination of lease contract.

-Rental security deposits amounted to \$1,134,033 and \$1,122,859 as of December 31, 2023 and 2022, respectively, as disclosed in Notes 16.
+Rental security deposits amounted to \$1,086,200 and \$1,134,033 as of December 31, 2024 and 2023, respectively, as disclosed in Notes 15.

-24.01.03 Eastman Kodak Company
+23.01.03 Eastman Kodak Company

 On February 7, 2021, the Group entered into lease agreement with Eastman Kodak Company for a lease of manufacturing plant in Eastman Business Park, Rochester, Monroe County, New York.
 The agreement calls for a fixed annual rate of \$11,287 for a period of three (3) years and renewable thereafter by mutual agreement of the parties subject to such new terms and conditions as they may be mutually agreed upon.
+The agreement was extended until March 31, 2025.

-As of December 31, 2023 and 2022, the Group's ROU assets amounted to \$208,853 and \$349,262, respectively, as disclosed in Note 15.
+As of December 31, 2024 and 2023, the Group's ROU assets amounted to \$97,745 and \$208,853, respectively, as disclosed in Note 14.
+As of December 31, 2024 and 2023, lease liabilities amounted to \$96,304 and \$219,831, respectively, as disclosed in Note 18.

-25. EMPLOYEE BENEFITS
+24. EMPLOYEE BENEFITS